477: No Such Thing As ShatGPT

 Has it been adopted for anything?
 Yeah, so it spread across a lot of native Alaska communities because they had this counting system and having number systems for it was good.

 But then, and so it spread pretty quickly and pretty far.
-And actually the math scores for those areas went up to above average for the US
+And actually the the math scores for those areas went up to above average for the US

 But then you started to get things like that like you know school funding based on performance on assessment tests and that was gonna be based in a base 10 system right it's gonna be based with Arabic numerals and so the